vekatze/neut/book/src/variants-structs-and-lambdas.md

 ### Basics

-You can create an annonymous function by using `lambda`, and use it as an ordinary function:
+You can create an anonymous function by using `lambda`, and use it as an ordinary function:

 ```neut
 define sample(): i64 {